ecmwf/earthkit-data/docs/guide/data_format/grib.rst

 Fieldlists
 +++++++++++

 We can read/retrieve GRIB data with :func:`from_source`.
-The resulting object will be a :class:`~data.readers.grib.index.GribFieldList` representing a list of :class:`~data.readers.grib.codes.GribField`, which we can iterate through:
+The resulting object will be a :class:`~data.readers.grib.index.GribFieldList` representing a list of :class:`~data.readers.grib.codes.GribField`\ s, which we can iterate through:

 .. code-block:: python